 Archive - News Article

-Read about Phil's transformation in Tuesday's edition of The Spirit.
+Read the full story in Tuesday's edition of The Spirit.

 (The Spirit is pleased to share with our readers vignettes of life in the 19th century as originally reported in past issues of the newspapers.
 These reproduced stories include their original headlines and spelling.)

-Read all about Perry in Friday's edition of The Spirit.
+Read the full story in Friday's edition of The Spirit.